Thompson leads Warriors to win over Bucks

 Meanwhile, Jordan Clarkson scored a career-high 45 points off the bench to lead the Utah Jazz to a 134-125 win over over the visiting Sacramento Kings, whose top scorer De'Aaron Fox scored 41 points.

-DeMar DeRozan scored 25 points and Montenegrin centre Nikola Vucevic added 20 points and 14 rebounds to help the Chicago Bulls beat Cleveland 101-91, while the Indiana Pacers overcame San Antonio 119-108.
+DeMar DeRozan scored 25 points and Montenegrin centre Nikola Vucevic added 20 points and 14 rebounds to help the Chicago Bulls beat the Cleveland Cavaliers 101-91, while the Indiana Pacers overcame the San Antonio Spurs 119-108.

 Josh Hart scored 28 first-half points on the way to a career-high 44 as the Portland Trail Blazers ended their six-game losing run by beating the Washington Wizards 127-118.